 How to use Thank You pages to keep people on your site longer, start new conversations, strengthen relationships, and facilitate additional conversions.

 Thank You pages are a vital step in the sales, sign up, and opt-in conversion processes.
 They are also an opportunity to enhance subscriber, client, and customer relationships.
 Unfortunately, website Thank You pages are also some of the most underutilized pages on a website.

 In fact, when writing website copy, most freelancers don’t even consider Thank You pages as part of their content strategy, instead, viewing them as an afterthought; the last obstacle to finishing their website copy.

 Website Thank You pages may play an “after the fact” role but they deserve your full attention and must be part of your website content strategy.

 When leveraged strategically, Thank You pages can be used to keep people on your site longer, start new conversations, strengthen relationships, and facilitate additional conversions.
 The key is thinking about Thank You pages as an opportunity to create a positive experience for new customers, clients, or subscribers and add value to their interaction with your brand.

 Thank You No-Nos

 Visitors who reach your Thank You pages aren’t just new clients, customers, or subscribers, they are hot leads ready for the next step of your sales funnel.
-They have already decided they trust you enough to take action — what happens next is up to you.
-Unfortunately, too many website owners never think this through.
+They have already decided they trust you enough to take action — what happens next is up to you and far too many website owners never think this through.

 As a result, when a visitor takes action: